dwilliams27/tm-mods/README.md

 1. Install node modules with `npm i`
 2. Move TTS TM save .json into `saves/XXXXXXXXXX.json` (ALSO CREATE A `saves/XXXXXXXXXX.bak.json` COPY)
 3. Unpack save with `npm run unpack` (will get first non '.bak.json` file it finds in save folder)
-4. Create Patch folder + mod config with `npm run createPatch`
+4. Create Patch folder + mod config with `npm run create-patch`
 5. Make changes to the files
 6. Set name + filesToPatch in `patch/mod_config.json`
 7. Repack save with `npm run pack` (will output new save file to `repacked/save_output.json`)